iamwilhelm/use.gpu/packages/shader/README.md

 #### Closures

-You can bind shaders to each other using `bindBundle`.
+Bind shaders to each other using `bindBundle`.
 This returns a new module instead of immediately producing the linked shader code.
 The result acts as a GLSL closure that you can use as a first-class value in your program:

 ```ts
 const bound = bindBundle(bundle, {moduleA, moduleB});